OrchardCMS/OrchardDoc/Documentation/Orchard-1-8-Release-Notes.markdown

   * ASP.NET MVC 5.1
   * WebAPI 2.1
   * Razor 3.1
-* Put back the List module with improved functionnalities
+* Put back the List module with improved functionalities
   * The goal is to be able to use it to mimick the Blogs module
   * Sipke ([sfmskywalker](http://www.codeplex.com/site/users/view/sfmskywalker)) owns this contribution
 * Performance improvements by unleashing the power of the document db architecture built in Orchard